Azad Ari Mardan

 Azad Ari Mardan is an Indian politician and a former member of 17th Legislative Assembly of Uttar Pradesh of India.
-He represented the Lalganj constituency of Uttar Pradesh and is a member of the Bahujan Samaj Party.
+He represented the Lalganj constituency of Uttar Pradesh and was a member of the Bahujan Samaj Party.
+Currently, Azad is the member of Bharatiya Janta Party (BJP).

 Early life and education

 Mardan was born 1 July 1972 in Azamgarh, Uttar Pradesh, to his father Gandhi Azad.
 He belongs to the Chamar community, a Scheduled Caste.
 He got a B.A. degree in 1992 and a LLB in 1995 from Allahabad University.
 He married Sangeeta Azad; they have one son and two daughters.

 Political career

 Mardan has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Lalganj constituency and is a member of the Bahujan Samaj Party.
 He defeated Bharatiya Janata Party candidate Daroga Prasad Saroj by a margin of 2,227 votes.

 His wife Sangeeta Azad was also elected Member of Parliament from Lalganj Loksabha in 2019 general elections by defeating BJP's Neelam Sonkar.